 LorneCare was responsible for unveiling Lorne’s hidden gem at Stony Creek, removing the overgrown blackberries and other weeds to create a popular wedding location.
 The group attracts a good mix of permanent residents and weekend homeowners and emphases the social element of volunteering.

 Working bees | Third Sunday of each month at 10:00am followed by a BBQ.

 Location | listed in the Lorne Independent and on the post office community notice board.

 Contact | Alain Purnell on 0417 031 905

 Read the latest volunteer stories from LorneCare on our blog.

-The Friends of Queens Park Lorne began after a group of ladies began lobbying the State Government for stronger protection of the Queens Park reserve.
+The Friends of Queens Park began after a group of ladies began lobbying the State Government for stronger protection of the Queens Park reserve in Lorne.
 The ladies successfully helped protect the land for conservation purposes and are part of the reason the Lorne community has retained the woodland forest with breath-taking lookouts.

-The groups primary focus is on the conservation of the park, however are working towards engaging more visitors, particularly international travellers and providing an enjoyable, fun and educational experience through.
+The group’s primary focus is on the conservation of the park, however they are working towards engaging more visitors, particularly international travelers and providing an enjoyable, fun and educational experience.